 - In between actual coaching sessions, the student should expect to be checking in with me by email or text.
 If we speak on a Monday and they have a major paper due on Friday, I don’t want to wait until it is too late to find out about problems in getting the paper completed on time (and on topic!).
 These check-ins are included in the monthly coaching fee.

 Realize that my client is the student, and unless there is a good reason (imminent danger), I will not discuss the details of our sessions with the parents.
 However, as you are paying, you have a right to know the generalities of what we discuss, and if your child is benefiting from coaching.

 It is important to understand that, while improved grades are a goal, it is not always indicative of the student’s growth – the challenges did not appear overnight, and improvements will take time as well.

 During the initial meetings with the student we establish standards for keeping parents in the loop.
 In some cases I may also have sessions with parents, or consult with the student’s other treatment professionals.

 Payment is in advance.
 The first payment is for 6 sessions: the initial double plus four 30-minute phone or Skype sessions.
 If possible, I highly recommend we begin the process with an in-person, extended Discovery session, replacing the initial double call.
 The fee for this in-person session is distance-based.
 Following payments are for four- or twelve- session periods.
 (Sometimes sessions run shorter, and other times we may go over a bit.
 At critical times we might schedule a double session or two sessions in one week, although usually email, text or a quick phone call suffices.)
-The typical monthly fee for phone or Skype coaching is $500.
+The typical monthly fee for phone or Zoom coaching is $500.